fl3pp/PicoMailForms/README.md

 [/form]
 ~~~~

 - `[form]` The beginning / end of a form.
-All data inbetween will be interpreted or lost
+All data inbetween will be either interpreted or lost
 - `[success]` Defines the success message shown on the webpage and in the mail
-- `[failed]` The fail message shown when a mail is failed
+- `[failed]` The fail message shown on the page when a mail failed
-- `[text]` Will be transformed to a text input, the data inbetween will be used as label
+- `[text]` Will be transformed to a text input, the text inbetween will be used as label
-- `[text mail]` A usual text form which signalises PicoMailForms that this is where the user mail is being specified.
+- `[text mail]` A usual text input which signalizes PicoMailForms that this is where the user mail is being specified.
 You can use any label you want.
 This is the only field required in a form.
 - `[text firstname][text lastname]` The first name and last name of the user.
 It will be set as receivername of the usermail.